erkexzcx/suntek2telegram/README.md

 ## Configuration

-This software should work with all Suntek cameras that have SIM card for network connectivity and configured with `MMSCONFIG` software:
+This software should work with all Suntek cameras that have SIM card for network connectivity and configured with `MMSCONFIG` software.
+It can be found online.
+Google for `MMSCONFIG` and you will find a few results from `cnsuntek.com`.

 ![preview](https://github.com/erkexzcx/suntek2telegram/blob/main/images/mmsconfig.png?raw=true)